15 Best WordPress Table Plugins Tested & Compared for 2026

 • Centralized dashboard for creating and managing tables

-• Advanced searching and sorting options for quick data retrieval
+• Search, column-level sorting, and a visitor filter bar for quick data retrieval

 • Pagination for better navigation in large tables